aravindr-codes/tech-notes/README.md

 # tech-notes
-Repo to track all the learnings and gotchas I encounter as I navigate the vast net landscape
+Repo to track all the learnings and gotchas I encounter as I navigate the vast technology landscape